swift502/Krteq/README.md

 ## PCB

-The PCB is designed to be ordered already assembled from JLCPCB with the following parts.
+The PCB is designed to be ordered already assembled from JLCPCB with the following parts:

 | Part | Mfr | JLC |
 | :-: | --- | --- |